Discrete Poisson hardcore 1D model and reinfections: Introduction

 We think that all 3 assumptions are quite reasonable for the last 2 years of Covid-19.
 So the challenge is to provide the distribution of the reinfections based on them, and then adjust it to the real data.
 0.2cm \vfil

-{\bf Truncated Poisson distribution.} We define and calculate the probabilities $\pi_r$ for (exactly) $r$ infections during the total period.
-They depend on the duration of an epidemic, $N$ days, the immunity period $L$, and the probability $\be$ to be exposed to the infection during 1 day.
+{\sf The distribution}.
+Under these assumptions, we define and calculate the probabilities $\pi_r$ for $r$ infections during the total period.
+They depend on the duration of an epidemic, $N$ days, the immunity interval $L$, and the probability $\be$ to be exposed to the infection during 1 day.
 Later, we make $\be=\frac{\al}{N}$ for some parameter $\al$.
-We note that it can be only among symptomatic and reported case, which does not change our analysis.
-We then assume then that consecutive symptomatic cases must be separated by at least $L$ days in one individual.
+We note that it can be only among reported case; this does not influence our analysis but $\al$ and $L/N$ can change.

 The parameters $\al,\be$ can be determined if the total number of non-infected people (during the whole cycle) and those with exactly 1 infection are known.
 In the absence of immunity, $\al$ can be estimated as the total number of infected people divided by the size of the population in the area.
-However, the immunity is the key factor for reinfections.
-Generally one can proceed as follows.
-If the number of {\sf noninfected people} (no disease during the whole period of epidemic) is known, then $e^{-\al}$ is approximately this number divided by the population of the country.
+Generally, $e^{-\al}$ is the number of {\sf noninfected people} (during the whole cycle of epidemic) divided by the population of the country.
 This is as for the classical Poisson distribution.
-Indeed, the immunity is a factor only for people infected at least once.

-Similarly, we can (approximately) find $L$ using our formula for the continuous limit $\pi'_1$ of the probability $\pi_1$ of exactly one infection during $N$ days.
-For the classical Poisson distribution (no immunity), it is $e^{-\al}$, i.e. it coincides with that for noninfected people.
-This is very different for our formula, especially if $L\ll N$.
+Then we (approximately) find $L$ using our formula for $\pi_1$ or its limit $\pi'_1$ (exactly one infection during $N$ days).
+For the classical Poisson distribution (no immunity), it is $\al e^{-\al}$.
+Now it depends on $L$.

 So we can assume that $\be=\al/N$ and $L$ are known.
-Then $\pi_2$ and $\pi_3$ are the probabilities of $2$ and $3$ infections during $N$ days.
-We provide their continuous limits too: $\pi'_2$ and $\pi'_3$.
-We do this for any $\pi'_r$, but higher $\pi'_r$ are not likely to occur for epidemics.
+Then $\pi_2$ and $\pi_3$ are the probabilities of $2$ and $3$ infections during $N$ days, which can be compared with reinfection data.

-It seems difficult by now to estimate $\al, L$ this way for Covid-19: the available reinfection data are unreliable.
-We consider through the paper two {\sf model situation}: $N=1000$ (about 2.7 years), $L=150$ (about 5 months), and 2 values of $\al=1$ and $\al= \log(2)$; the corresponding $\be$ are $0.1\%$ and $0.693147\%$.
-These values of $\al$ give that about $37\%$ and $50\%$ of the susceptible population remain noninfected during 2.7 years.
-This seems about right qualitatively for Covid-19, taking into consideration the impact of the vaccination programs, many asymptomatic cases and other factors.
+We consider through the paper 3 {\sf model situation}: $N=750$ (about 25 months), $L=150$ (about 5 months), and 3 values of $\al=1, \log(2), 0.5$ in (\ref{p-val2}).
+For these values of $\al$, about $37\%, 50\%, 60\%$ of the susceptible population remain noninfected during 25 months.
+The 3rd case basically matches the number of reinfections for Covid-19 reported in England (until 02/2022).
 0.2cm \vfil